AutomateIP/itential-mcp-docker/README.md

-# 🐳 Itential MCP Server - Docker Deployment (SSE Transport)
+# 🐳 Itential MCP Server - Docker Deployment (Streamable HTTP Transport)

-This directory contains Docker Compose configuration for deploying the Itential MCP Server in a containerized environment using **Server-Sent Events (SSE)** transport.
+This directory contains Docker Compose configuration for deploying the Itential MCP Server in a containerized environment using **Streamable HTTP** transport.

-> **Note**: The Itential MCP Server supports multiple transport methods (stdio, SSE, streamable-http).
-This Docker setup is optimized for **SSE transport** which is ideal for containerized deployments and web-based integrations.
+> **Note**: The Itential MCP Server supports multiple transport methods (stdio, sse, streamable-http).
+This Docker setup is optimized for **streamable-http transport** which is ideal for containerized deployments and web-based integrations.
 For stdio transport, see the [main documentation](../README.md).

 ## 📋 Prerequisites